Rails Explorer MCP server

 Stats

-The Rails MCP Server is a Ruby implementation that enables Large Language Models (LLMs) to interact with Rails projects through the Model Context Protocol.
-This server allows AI models to analyze code, explore project structures, and provide development assistance by implementing a standardized protocol for environment interaction.
+Rails MCP Server is a Ruby implementation that enables Large Language Models (LLMs) to interact with Rails projects through the Model Context Protocol.
+It provides capabilities for code analysis, exploration, and development assistance, allowing AI models to navigate and understand Rails codebases.

 Installation